tomcat-slf4j-logback/tomcat-slf4j-logback/README.md

 one of the packages available from [this location](https://github.com/grgrzybek/tomcat-slf4j-logback/downloads).

+Note: I hope to find some other place to keep these distributions...

 After downloading copy (from the archive):

 * `bin/*.jar` to `$CATALINA_HOME/bin` (replacing existing `tomcat-juli.jar`)